epowers234/Powers-Data-Science-Portfolio/README.md

 For the spring semester in 2025, I expanded on my data science skills and uploaded them within this portfolio to track my progress and growth.
 Projects and knowledge gained included basic data science skills such as data visualization, ethical research design, LLMs, predictive modeling (both supervised and unsupervised), etc.

-Additionally, I gained a signficant amount of confidence in my coding ability, so check out my progress and what I accomplished this semester!
+Additionally, I gained a significant amount of confidence in my coding ability, so check out my progress and what I accomplished this semester!

 ## Table of Contents